What do you currently do?

-I am currently in my third year of my degree course, studying exercise and sports therapy.
+I have just completed my degree at Loughborough University, studying exercise and sports therapy.
 At Loughborough University I have also set up wheelchair tennis sessions for students both with and without disabilities.
 The idea of the session is that everyone can play on an equal playing field, while giving opportunities for people from all backgrounds and abilities to play sport.
+Since finishing my degree, I have been coaching and monitoring younger athletes.

-I have always loved taking part in sports, however due to disability i often struggled to keep up with my peers when I was younger, but it never stopped me from trying.
+I have always loved taking part in sports.
+Due to disability, I often struggled to keep up with my peers when I was younger, but it never stopped me from trying.
 I have had a strong relationship with sport for as long as I can remember.
 Even from a young age I took part in many sports, such as hockey, football, trampolining, hurdles and karate, either at school or local clubs.

-However when I was 13 my disability deteriorated, causing me to rely on my wheelchair more.
+However, when I was 13 my disability deteriorated, causing me to rely on my wheelchair more.
 This is when my sporting life changed.
 I started playing disability sports like wheelchair tennis, wheelchair basketball and wheelchair racing.
-I am now a professional wheelchair tennis player where I have had a career high of 32nd in the world for singles and a career high of 26th in the world for doubles and I am currently the number two ranked women in the country.
+I am now a professional wheelchair tennis player where I have had a career high of 28th in the world for singles and a career high of 26th in the world for doubles and I am currently the number two-ranked woman in the country.

-What is your particular area of interest when it comes to accessing sport?
+What is your area of interest when it comes to accessing sport?

-I have a disability and have found the influence of sport on my life has been massive in helping me with both my physical and mental health.
-Taking part in sport that me and my family could do together as equals has made me feel at home.
+I have a disability, and I have found the influence of sport on my life has been massive in helping me with both my physical and mental health.
+Taking part in sports that my family and I could do together as equals has made me feel at home.
 I think having accessible and adapted sports that people with and without disabilities can take part in together is essential.
 I also am a huge advocate for encouraging girls and women into sport and exercise.
-Too many girls stop playing sport in their early teens and this needs to change.
+Too many girls stop playing sports in their early teens, and this needs to change.

 Why did you want to become a member of the Youth Board?

-I want to make long lasting changes to enable access to sport for disabled people so thay can feel included and feel like they belong, just like sport makes me feel.
+I want to make long-lasting changes to enable access to sport for disabled people so they can feel included and feel like they belong, just like sport makes me feel.

 I hope to use my voice to help others.